Inedo/inedo-docs/Content/proget/installation/migrating-to-proget/proget-myget-feed-migration.md

 Users in MyGet only need read-only access to view the package type URL and authentication information.
 :::

+### Bulk Package Download (PowerShell)
-However, ProGet requires a different feed for each package type, so we recommend using the URL for each package type in your MyGet feed, in comnination with a simple PowerShell script to download your packages by feed and type.
-For demonstration purposes we will be migrating a NuGet feed to ProGet:
+As ProGet requires a different feed for each package type, we recommend a simple PowerShell script to download your packages by feed and type.
+This will download them to a local directory, separated by feed name into separate folders.
+This will also make it easier to bulk upload by feed later.

 ```powershell
 $nugetPath = <Path to nuget.exe>